SnowdogApps/pigeon/README.md

 By default, we are taking ENV variables `SERVICE`, `USER` and `PASS` to hydrate it.

 `cors` is used to set `Access-Control-Allow-Origin` header acordingly to the settings.

+`forms` object keys are used as IDs in requests params.

 For security reasons you shouldn't keep **user** and **password** directly in the config file, but for example, keep them as a [secret variables](https://zeit.co/docs/v2/deployments/environment-variables-and-secrets/) if you are using [Now.sh](https://now.sh/).